mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 ```

 !!! tip "Tip"
     JuliaGrid offers the capability to print labels alongside various types of data, such as power system parameters, voltages, powers, currents, or constraints used in optimal power flow analyses.
-For instance, users can use the following code to print labels in combination with specific data:
+For instance:
     ```@repl RetrieveLabels
     print(system.branch.label, system.branch.parameter.reactance)
     ```